Gamecocks in pro baseball

 Evan Beal, RHP, Double-A NW Arkansas (Kansas City)

-Is 0-0 with a 2.70 ERA in eight appearances.
-Has 11 strikeouts and nine walks in 10 innings pitched.
+Is 0-0 with a 3.46 ERA in nine appearances.
+Has 15 strikeouts and nine walks in 13 innings pitched.

 Gene Cone, OF, Single-A Columbia (N.Y.
 Mets)

-Hitting .235 with four doubles, one triple and 11 RBIs in 25 games.
-Has two stolen bases.
+Hitting .241 with five doubles, one triple and 14 RBIs in 29 games.
+Has three stolen bases.

 Tanner English, OF, Double-A Chattanooga (Minnesota)

-Hitting .085 with two doubles and three RBIs in 18 games.
-Has five stolen bases.
+Hitting .117 with two doubles and three RBIs in 23 games.
+Has six stolen bases.

 Grayson Greiner, C, Double-A Erie (Detroit)